waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Healing Protocol:** I will use the `healing_advisor_agent` when entering new, dangerous areas (like routes with multiple trainers) to get a baseline risk assessment.

 ## IX.
 Future Agent Ideas
-- **Pokemon Evolution Advisor:** To analyze my roster and suggest optimal evolution timings based on level caps and move learning.
 - **TM Usage Advisor:** To recommend the best TM allocations across my party and PC, considering current movesets and type coverage.